W

 Westiepoos are prone to a few health issues.
 One is Patellar luxation.
 Patellar luxation happens when the dog’s kneecap slips out of place.
 Limping or an unsteady stride are symptoms of this condition.
 Some dogs need surgery to correct a severe case of patellar luxation.

 Another common health issue is hip dysplasia.
 Hip dysplasia is essentially the dislocation of the hip joint.
-Once again, limping, or limited range of motion are symptoms of this condition.
+Once again, limping or a limited range of motion are symptoms of this condition.

-Addison’s disease is the third common health issue of this dog.
+Addison’s disease is the third common health issue in this dog.
 It is a hormonal imbalance.
 Vomiting, diarrhea, and an overwhelming thirst can all be symptoms of this disease.
 A veterinarian has to conduct bloodwork and urine analysis to detect Addison’s disease.
-Fortunately, there are medications that can treat this condition.
+Fortunately, some medications can treat this condition.

 Temperament and Behavior